oxivanisher/d1ws2812mqtt/README.md

 ## States
 The LEDs are used to display minimal connection state information:
+* Violet: At startup
+* Orange: No WiFi connection
-* Red: After startup, waiting for connection to MQTT server
+* Yellow: WiFi connection but not connected to MQTT Server
-* Green: Connected to MQTT server
+* Green: Connected to WiFi and MQTT Server
-* Orange: Lost connection to MQTT server

 ## MQTT interface
 ### Discovery